 Can a Horse Eat Lettuce?

 Horses can eat lettuce, and they love it.
 It is a healthy snack, full of water, and easy to digest.
 How much lettuce should you feed your horse?
 That depends on what else he is getting in his diet.
-But feeding two pounds per day is ok, for a horse on a standard diet.
+But feeding two pounds per day is okay for a horse on a standard diet.

 Can a Horse Eat Chocolate?